Yandy Díaz Player Props: Rays vs. White Sox

 Yandy Díaz At The Plate

+- Diaz has three doubles, six home runs and 12 walks while hitting .299.

-- Among the qualifying hitters, he ranks 23rd in batting average, while his on-base percentage ranks 17th and he is 12th in slugging.
+- Among qualifying hitters in baseball, he ranks 26th in batting average, 24th in on-base percentage, and 22nd in slugging.

-- Diaz will look to extend his four-game hitting streak.
-He's batting .450 with two homers during his last outings.

-- Diaz has picked up a hit in 11 of 19 games this year, with multiple hits eight times.

-- In 42.1% of his games this year, Diaz has had at least one RBI.
-He's picked up more than one in 15.8% and driven in three or more of his team's runs in three contests.
+- Diaz has an RBI in nine of 23 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.